 |Units||MAR 2018||DEC 2017||MAR 2017||QOQ %||YOY %|

-You can see in the tables above that, like insurance premiums, rental prices for both houses and units have actually decreased year-on-year.
+You can see in the tables above that, like insurance premiums, rental prices for both houses and units actually decreased.
 This leaves the percentage of annual income spent on insurance premiums for the average landlord in 2018 at:

 - 7.9% for houses